DrewNF/Tensorflow_Object_Tracking_Video/README.md

   For train and spec on the multiclass implementation I will add them after the end of my thesis project.

 ### ii.Usage

+  Download the .zip files linked in the Download section and replace the folders.

-  After Set the Parameters, we can proceed and run the script:
+  Then, after set the parameters, we can proceed and run the script:

   ```python
     python VID_tensorbox_multi_class.py --path_video video.mp4